-The FilterLine has a water reservoir fitted with hydrophobic fiber filter elements [1], as shown in Figure 6, that is able to collect up to about 160 $\mu$ I of condensed or aspired water from the patient circuit.
-At a sample flow of 50 ml/min this volume corresponds to about two hours and 20 minutes of lifetime when used during standard high-humidity conditions.
-When the reservoir is filled with water the hydrophobic filter blocks the liquid from entering the measurement chamber.
-The fibers are delicate, however, and the automatic purge function of the microstream gas analysers sometimes opens up small leaks in the fibers.
+The FilterLine has a water reservoir fitted with hydrophobic fiber filter elements [1], as shown in Figure 3 that is able to collect up to about 160 μl of condensed or aspired water from the patient circuit.
+At a sample flow of 50 ml/min this volume corresponds to about two hours and 20 minutes of lifetime when used during standard high humidity conditions.
+When the reservoir is filled with water the hydrophobic filters blocks the liquid from entering the measurement chamber.
+The fibers are however delicate and the automatic purge function of the Microstream® gas analyzers sometimes opens up small leaks in the fibers.

-When this happens liquid is free to reach the sensitive measurement chamber of the gas analyser, thereby destroying the instrument.
-As previously noted in this document, McGhee and Hammerschmith point out the susceptibility of the FilterLine to this catastrophic failure mode.
+When this happens liquid is free to reach the sensitive measurement chamber of the gas analyzer thereby destroying the instrument.
+As previously noted in this document, McGhee and Hammerschmith, in their publication, point out the susceptibility of the FilterLine to this catastrophic failure mode.

-FilterLine is also available in an extended lifetime version fitted with a section of dehumidifying tubing having similar properties as the LoFlo high-humidity version (please refer to the Technical Evaluation section below for details).
-Rise time figures for gas analysers fitted with FilterLine sampling lines are good (250 ms), though not as good as Respironics' LoFlo.
-The main contributing factors to the slower rise time of the FilterLine sampling lines are dead space in the FilterLine conical fitting [2] and several fittings needed to connect the FilterLine receptacle on the instrument front panel to the Microstream gas analyser.
-Oridion handles the slower rise time with a software acceleration algorithm enabled when the user sets the Microstream gas analyser to neonatal mode.
-Algorithms such as those described in a whitepaper published by Perkin Elmer Optoelectronic on their website can improve measurements, but "this type of correction, [by] adding gain to the moving parts of the gas samples, can add noise" to the capnogram.
+FilterLine is also available in an extended lifetime version fitted with a section of dehumidifying tubing having similar properties as the LoFlo high humidity version - please refer to the Technical Evaluation section below for details.

+Rise time figures for gas analyzers fitted with FilterLine sampling lines are good (250 ms), though not as good as Respironics' LoFlo.
+The main contributing factors to the slower rise time of the FilterLine sampling lines are dead space in the FilterLine conical fitting [2] and several fittings needed to connect the FilterLine receptacle on the instrument front panel to the Microstream gas analyzer.
+Oridion handles the slower rise time with a software acceleration algorithm enabled when the user sets the Microstream gas analyzer to neonatal mode.
+Such algorithms as described in a White Paper published by Perkin Elmer Optoelectronic on their website can improve measurements but "Because this type of correction, for adding gain to the moving parts of the gas samples, can add noise" to the capnogram.

-GE Healthcare D-Fend
+GE Healthcare D-FendTM

 D-Fend represents a traditional water trap intended for a sampling flow of 200 ml/min.
 The trap is fitted with a hydrophobic bacteria filter acting as the liquid separating element.
-The reservoir [1], as shown in Figure 7a, is quite large with a volume of about 10 ml.
-At the nominal sample flow this volume corresponds to about 35h until the reservoir is full when the ambient temperature is 73.4 °F (23 °C) and the gas analyser is sampling gas from a humid patient circuit at 98.6 °F (37 °C).
+The reservoir [1], as shown in Figure 4 a, is quite large with a volume of about 10 ml.
+At the nominal sample flow this volume corresponds to about 35h until the reservoir is full when the ambient temperature is 23 $^{\circ}$ C and the gas analyzer is sampling gas from a humid patient circuit at 37 $^{\circ}$ C.